 Although there is nothing written in Barnard policy that prevents this, taking more than one class Pass/D/Fail per semester is seriously frowned upon, except in cases of extraordinary personal problems or illness.
 Students who opt to take more than one course Pass/D/Fail are flagged by the Registrar’s office and will be asked to explain their reason for doing so to the academic dean for international students.
 Please also be sure to research your school's policy on accepting Pass/D/Fail credits.
 Note that once a course is declared P/D/F, it is final and unchangeable.

-Can I take Engineering courses?
+Can I take Engineering and Business courses?

 What documentation will I get after my semester at Barnard?